-We demonstrate democracy in action by allowing children to share views on what the theme of our role play area could be with a show of hands. • Staff support the decisions that children make and provide activities that involve turn taking, sharing and collaboration.
+We demonstrate democracy in action by allowing children to share their views.
+Staff support the decisions that children make and provide activities that involve turn taking, sharing and collaboration.
 Children are given opportunities to develop enquiring minds in an atmosphere where questions are valued.

-2 Rule of law: understanding rules matter as cited in Personal Social and Emotional development.
+Rule of law: understanding rules matter as cited in Personal Social and Emotional development.
 As part of the focus on managing feelings and behaviour.

-What does our Pre-School do to promote this?
+What we do to promote this?